First published on Friday, May 21, 2021

 You can choose to use a holiday accrual system instead of allocating the full leave allowance upfront.

-Holiday accrual means workers annual leave allowance becomes available to them gradually during the first year of employment.
-This ensures people don’t take a year's worth of paid holiday and then leave the role.
+Holiday accrual means workers annual leave allowance becomes available to them gradually throughout the year of employment.

 You’ll need to know how accrued holiday pay is calculated if you use this system.

 The holiday pay accrual calculation is simple.
-Take the relevant calculation, either regular or variable hours, and divide their holiday allowance by the length of time employed.
+Take the relevant calculation, either regular or variable hours, and divide their holiday allowance by 12 for a monthly figure.
+Then multiply this by the number of months worked.
+You may need to round up to complete full days or offer half days.

 As workers accrue annual leave right up to the end of the year, some workers might end up with unused leave.
 You need to make sure your staff know what will happen if they don’t use their time off.

-You will also need to pay for unused holidays when an employee leaves your business.
+You will also need to pay for accrued unused holidays when an employee leaves your business.

 How to calculate holiday pay including overtime